Withdrawing from a Course

 Notifying the College of your Withdrawal or Deferral.

 Students who wish to withdraw from their course must notify the admissions office as soon as possible.
 Email firstname.lastname@example.org or complete the online withdrawal form (button below) and submit it to the admissions office.

-Students who are deferring their course should complete the deferral form and submit it to the admissions office before October 31st.
-Only in exceptional circumstances will an application for a deferral be considered after this date.
+Students who are deferring their course should complete the deferral form and submit it to the admissions office before 31st October (Semester 1) or 28th February (Semester 2).
+Only in Exceptional Circumstances will an application for a deferral be considered after these dates.

 Students who successfully complete a stage of their programme e.g. year 1 are automatically enrolled for year 2.
 Therefore, students who do not intend to return for the next stage of their programme must formally notify the college of their withdrawal.

 |Students who do not formally withdraw or defer continue to be enrolled on their course and the college will claim their full tuition fees for the year.

 We would encourage students, staff and parents to contact the fees office to discuss the financial implications of withdrawing from a course and possible options should the student wish to return to college at a later stage.